From the 2018 Sydney Edition of the Festival of Death and Dying, 8-9 October @ Critical Path

 "Definitely not threatening or morbid this was a festival of diverse and interesting activities and talks which said "get out there and get involved!"
 KB

-From the Inaugural Sydney Festival of Death and Dying, 18-20 November 2016
+From the 2016 Inaugural Festival of Death and Dying in Sydney, 18-20 November @ Critical Path

 "The inaugural Sydney Festival of Death and Dying was curated in an inclusive sensitive and person-centred way.
 Bookended at its opening and closing by ceremonies of searching and provoking music, ritual and installation, the 8 possible workshops over two full days offered world class discourse, conteplation, movement music and creativity.
 Heartfelt hurrah for and to curators presenters and hard working volunteers.
 You have created a platform for a courageous and amazing re-invention of the death and dying conversation."
 SR